mhkoscience/it4i2023/README.md

-# it4i2023
+# Atomistic simulations of ancient ribosomes and their parts

-slides for a presentation at 7th Users' Conference of IT4Innovations, Ostrava, Czechia
+slides for a presentation at 7th Users' Conference of IT4Innovations, Ostrava, Czechia.

+2023-10-30